xjtxjt/cithub-generation/README.md

 Specifially,

 * All input parameters of running the tool should be given in the `input` section.
 Typical input parameters include `model`, `constraint`, and `strength`.
-Note that some tools can take a `SEED`  parameter, and this parameter does not need to be explicitly described (a random seed value will always be used in each execution).
+Note that some tools might take a `SEED`  parameter, and this parameter does not need to be explicitly described (a random seed value will always be used in each execution).
-* Each tool typically has one `output` parameter.
-Its type indicates 1) a `file` is specified in the running command, or 2) the results can only be obtained from the `console` (stdout).
+* Each tool should provide one `output` parameter, in either `file` or `stdout` type.
+In the former case, the tool will write the covering array generated into file; while in the latter case, the generation result can only be obtained from the stdout.

 *  `bin` gives the executable binary file of the tool.
 *  `run` gives the particular command to execute the tool, where each parameter is placed into a square brackets `[]`, and the optional part is placed into a brace `{}`.
 Note that each parameter here should be described in `input` and `output` sections (except `[SEED]`).